Your quick start: How to create a project plan:

 - What's the project's vision?

-- What's the long-term benefit of implementing the project?
+- What's the long-term benefit?

 3. What do we aim to achieve?